-Keiron Wright, chef at the Percy Lambert in Weybridge certainly earned his crust as his Boozy Beef Pie won the competition, wowing a panel of judges that included Stonegate’s Chief Executive, Toby Smith; Suzanne Baker, Stonegate’s Commercial Director and Bob Durkin, Dunkley’s Pie & Pudding Ambassador.
+Keiron Wright, chef at the Percy Lambert in Weybridge certainly earned his crust as his Boozy Beef Pie won the competition, wowing a panel of judges that included Stonegate’s Chief Executive, Toby Smith; Suzanne Baker, Stonegate’s Commercial Director and Bob Durkin, Dunkley’s Pie and Pudding Ambassador.

 Keiron, who was a finalist in the competition for the second year in a row, was presented with the coveted Stonegate Pub Company Pie trophy along with a bottle of bubbly, a dinner for two at a top restaurant and an overnight stay in a city of his choice.

 Keiron will now pay a visit to Dunkley’s bakery in Wellingborough to see his Boozy Beef Pie put into production in time for the Great Traditional Pubs menu launch and of course, British Pie Week which runs from 5th-11th March.

 Keiron and his pie will also be adorned on point of sale material throughout the estate encouraging customers to sample his creation.